In the 2014 Scottish independence referendum, the No campaign won by 55 per cent to 45.

 Another indicated increase in support for a Yes vote took place after the Brexit referendum and ensuing resignation of David Cameron.
 Three polls in the following week showed support for Yes in the ascendancy.

-The most recent poll, taken after Nicola Sturgeon’s announcement that she would seek another referendum, was the closest since March 2017.
+A poll taken after Nicola Sturgeon’s announcement that she would seek another referendum, was the closest since March 2017.

 The highest consistent period for support of a No vote was around the 2017 general election, when five polls showed at least a 10-point lead for staying in the UK.